keymapperorg/KeyMapper/docs/user-guide/settings.md

 5. Tap 'Choose devices' and select the devices that should be fixed.
 6. It is highly recommended to install the [Key Mapper GUI Keyboard](https://play.google.com/store/apps/details?id=io.github.sds100.keymapper.inputmethod.latin) so that you can have an on-screen keyboard while using this feature.
 The Basic Input Method built-in to Key Mapper doesn't show anything on-screen.
 7. Tap 'Enable the Key Mapper keyboard' and turn on the Key Mapper GUI Keyboard or the Key Mapper Basic Input Method.
 8. Tap 'Use the Key Mapper keyboard' and select the keyboard that you just enabled.
+There are multiple ways to show this again.

+    - Tap the keyboard button at the bottom of your display when you are typing something.
+Not all devices have this.
+    - Tap the notification that allows you to change the keyboard when you are typing something.
+Not all devices have this.
+    - Open Key Mapper and tap "show input method picker" in the menu :material-menu:.

 9. Your keyboard layout should be fixed! 🎉 If you're having issues checkout the FAQ below or [join](http://www.keymapper.club) the Discord server.

 !!! tip
-    Key Mapper has a setting to automatically change the on-screen keyboard when devices that specify connect and disconnect.
-This is useful if you don't want to use the Key Mapper GUI Keyboard all the time.
+    Key Mapper has a setting to automatically change the on-screen keyboard when devices that you specify connect and disconnect.
+This is useful if you don't want to use one of the Key Mapper keyboards all the time.

 !!! faq
     - Can I use a non Key Mapper keyboard like Gboard instead?
 No because Key Mapper isn't allowed to tell other input methods what to type.